 2.)
 As an example consider a situation where the supply of a good is fixed in the short run.
 A useful example would be the supply of fresh fish to Düsseldorf for one particular day.
 In short run-entry of new firms +spare capacity can only occur after some time interval.
 The supply of fish is therefore fixed at Q1, illustrated in diagram 2.
 Equilibrium will initially result at e2 with a price of p2 and quantity of Q1.

+Notes:

 3.)
 Entrepreneurs / firms will respond to the higher prices and the likelihood of higher profits as a result of the shift in consumer demand.
 This is an example of an improved profit situation for the firm.
 Production costs do not increase as supply is fixed.
 Firms respond by putting their prices up.